Nutrition Labeling Factsheet

 The ingredient list is a listing of all of the ingredients in the recipe of your food product.
 Ingredients are listed in order of weight with the ingredient present in the most amount/weight listed first.

 The nutrition facts panel provides detailed information about the nutritional make-up of the food product.
-The nutrient amounts listed are based on consumption of one serving of the food product, making ‘serving size’ a key factor in the interpretation of the information.
+The nutrient amounts listed are based on the consumption of one serving of the food product, making ‘serving size’ a key factor in the interpretation of the information.

 There are many important changes to the new Nutrition Facts panel that was released in 2016.
 The label remains the same visually for the most part, but many of the details have been changed.

-One of the first changes you will notice is the increase in the font size of Calories, servings per container, and serving size.
+One of the first changes you will notice is the increase in the font size of calories, servings per container, and serving size.
 Along with the increase in font size, the font has been bolded for the declaration of Calories and serving size.
 The footnote has also changed to provide a better explanation of the concept of “Daily Value.”

 Along with the overall visual changes, there are many changes to the breakdown of the nutrient composition section of the label.
 A new line under the Total Carbohydrate heading was added to include the declaration of added sugars.
-The calories from fat information has been removed from the label all together.
+The calories from fat information have been removed from the label altogether.
 The vitamin and mineral information has been updated to require the actual amounts of each of vitamin D, potassium, calcium, and iron.
-The old version of the label required vitamins A and C be on the label, but they are no longer required.
+The old version of the label required vitamins A and C to be on the label, but they are no longer required.
 Nutrients that are not required on the label can be included if desired.
 Using new scientific evidence, the Daily Values have been tweaked to better represent the new Dietary Guidelines for Americans that was published in 2015.